How To Pass a Background Check: Follow These 4 Easy Steps

 If a criminal offense can be expunged, definitely pursue it.
 A clean criminal record is always the best kind.
 If convictions cannot be expunged, know that honesty, excellent character references, and substantiated employment history can offset minor criminal offenses.

-How To Pass A Background Check With A Misdemeanor
+How To Pass a Background Check With a Misdemeanor

 Nearly one in three Americans have some form of criminal record, and the vast majority of these are misdemeanor charges.6 A misdemeanor is a criminal offense that is less serious than a felony and results in penalties such as probation, minor jail time, fines, and community service.